MateeDevs/ci-setup/README.md

-# Bash scripts for QEST CI server
+# Bash scripts for Matee CI server
-This repository contains Bash scripts for running pipelines on QEST CI server.
+This repository contains Bash scripts for running pipelines on Matee CI server.

 ## Scripts